The Hon. Grace Grace MP

 Marc oversees the strategic direction of compliance and field services to enable industries to achieve safer workplaces.
 Responsibilities includes development and implementation of strategies to reduce the incidence of work related fatalities, injuries and disease within priority industry and hazard areas, investigations into work related fatalities and serious injuries in workplaces and domestic premises and overseeing the workplace health and safety inspectorate and Licensing and Advisory Services.
 Marc’s previous roles include Regional Director, Workplace Health and Safety Queensland and Manager, Customer Services with WorkCover Queensland.
 He is a member of the Heads of Workplace Safety Authorities (HWSA) Group and holds a Master of Business Administration, and a Graduate Certificate in Business (Public Sector Management).

-Acting Executive Director, Industrial Relations
+Executive Director, Office of Industrial Relations

 Executive Director, Electrical Safety Office